 The Impact of Attention Seekers on Your Focus

-Constant exposure to attention-seeking behavior will profoundly affect your mental and emotional health.
+Constant exposure to attention-seeking behavior takes a heavy toll on your mental and emotional health.

 First, it spikes your stress levels.
-Trying to juggle your responsibilities while managing someone else's emotional needs can be overwhelming.
+Trying to juggle your own responsibilities, for example, while managing the endless demands of a narcissistic mother or narcissistic father is overwhelming.

 Second, it derails your productivity.
-Even minor interruptions chip away at your ability to stay in flow.
+Even minor interruptions chip away at your focus and flow, leaving you scattered and drained.

 Finally, it saps your energy.
-Over time, being around people who constantly require something from you can leave you feeling depleted and unmotivated.
+Over time, being around people who constantly require something from you leaves you depleted, unmotivated, and questioning your own worth.

 If this sounds familiar, you’re not alone.